Wings30306/calling-mrs-christmas/README.md

     - Intro: [Photo by Thanakorn Phanthura](https://www.pexels.com/photo/man-and-woman-standing-beside-christmas-tree-3183385/)
     - About: [Photo by Oleg Magni](https://www.pexels.com/photo/green-christmas-tree-with-baubles-1762887/)
     - Team: [Photo by fauxels](https://www.pexels.com/photo/photo-of-people-leaning-on-wooden-table-3184325/)
+    - Placeholder image "Image to be added" edited from [Photo by Tirachard Kumtanom](https://www.pexels.com/photo/black-and-silver-film-camera-on-brown-wooden-surface-733853/)

 -->
 ### Code-related acknowledgements
-- Christmas countdown clocks obtained from [Days Until Christmas](https://www.days-until-christmas.co.uk/website-xmas-countdown.htm).
-Clock style 2 was used for mobile as it's much smaller and less obtrusive.
-Clock style 3 was used for larger screens.
+- Christmas countdown clock obtained from [Days Until Christmas](https://www.days-until-christmas.co.uk/website-xmas-countdown.htm).
+Clock style 2 was used as it's much smaller and less obtrusive so best suiter for use in the footer.
 - Telephone horn in logo found on [PNG Guru](https://www.pngguru.com/free-transparent-background-png-clipart-vhzzo)

 ### Acknowledgements